Détail du CWE-942

 Gestion des notifications

-Nom: Permissive Cross-domain Policy with Untrusted Domains
+Nom: Permissive Cross-domain Security Policy with Untrusted Domains

 Description du CWE

-Therefore, if a cross-domain policy file includes domains that should not be trusted, such as when using wildcards, then the application could be attacked by these untrusted domains.
+If a cross-domain policy file includes domains that should not be trusted, such as when using wildcards under a high-level domain, then the application could be attacked by these untrusted domains.
+In many cases, the attack can be launched without the victim even being aware of it.

 Informations générales